Commerce Exam > Commerce Notes > Economics Class 12 > Short Answer Questions - National Income and Related Aggregates

 1. Avoid double counting of expenditure by not including expenditure on intermediate product

-2. Transfer expenditure not to be included
+2. Transfer expenditure is not to be included

 Hence GNP and economic welfare are not positively related.
-Income in GNP does not bring about increase in economic welfare.
+Income in GNP does not bring about an increase in economic welfare.

 Ans.
-Whether machine is a final good or it depends on how it is being used (end use).
-If machine is bought by a household, then it is a final good.
-If machine is bought by a firm for its own use, then also it is a final good.
+Whether the machine is a final good or it depends on how it is being used (end use).
+If the machine is bought by a household, then it is a final good.
+If the machine is bought by a firm for its own use, then also it is a final good.
 If the machine is bought by a firm for resale then it is an intermediate good.

 12. What is double counting?
 How can it be avoided?

-Ans.Counting the value of commodities at every stage of production more than one time is called double counting.
+Ans.
+Counting the value of commodities at every stage of production more than one time is called double counting.

 It can be avoided by

-a) taking value added method in the calculation of the national income.
+a) taking value-added method in the calculation of the national income.

 The document Short Answer Questions - National Income and Related Aggregates | Economics Class 12 - Commerce is a part of the Commerce Course Economics Class 12.